 The Food Lion has been struggling, doing about one-third of the business of the average Food Lion.
-The Columbia Market Study, published in 2014, found that national supermarket chains prefer to locate within sight of a major highway and not too close to other supermarkets.
+The Columbia Market Study, published in 2014, found that national supermarket chains generally prefer to locate near a major highway and where the competition is not excessive.
 According to the Study, "It would be both reasonable and prudent to begin to discuss alternative uses for grocery store space in other village centers so that there is a pro-active rather than reactive approach in place...."
 While the study concluded that Food Lion may choose to remain as "a convenience-based grocery anchor," the Task Force opted for the prudent approach of seeking alternatives (see Part III, Mixed-Use Development for full discussion).